-Angela's information comes from quiet observation, from reflecting upon a familiar scene and drawing a narrative from it.
-The scenes are not staged but someone else's arrangement, perhaps on a window sill, a kitchen table or in the park.
+A'Court's work is informed by quiet observation, reflecting upon a familiar scene and drawing a narrative from it.
+The scenes are not staged but someone else's arrangement - perhaps on a window sill, a kitchen table or in the park.
 It is the overlooked aspects of everyday life that draws her in, the stolen glances and the prose of happenstance.

-As a contemporary artist Angela wants to challenge the preconceived notions of pastel through innovation in order to define pastels as a modern medium for today.
+As a contemporary artist A'Court wants to challenge the preconceived notions of pastel through innovation in order to define pastels as a modern medium for today.